mempko/henhouse/README.md

-FlyFish
+HenHouse
 ========================

-FlyFish is a proof of concept for creating a fast time series DB that can compute sum, average, and variance between any two time ranges in basically constant time.
+HenHouse is a proof of concept for creating a fast time series DB that can compute sum, average, and variance between any two time ranges in basically constant time.

 Limitation with the design is that pushing data to the DB must happen in the last